algorandfoundation/specs/dev/TEAL.md

 Most operations work with only one type of argument, uint64 or bytes, and panic if the wrong type value is on the stack.

 Many instructions accept values to designate Accounts, Assets, or Applications.
-Beginning with TEAL v4, these values may always be given as an _offset_ in the corresponding Txn fields (Txn.Accounts, Txn.ForeignAssets, Txn.ForeignApps) _or_ as the value itself (a bytes address for Accounts, or a uint64 id).
+Beginning with TEAL v4, these values may always be given as an _offset_ in the corresponding Txn fields (Txn.Accounts, Txn.ForeignAssets, Txn.ForeignApps) _or_ as the value itself (a bytes address for Accounts, or a uint64 ID).
 The values, however, must still be present in the Txn fields.
 Before TEAL v4, most opcodes required the use of an offset, except for reading account local values of assets or applications, which accepted the IDs directly and did not require the ID to be present in they corresponding _Foreign_ array.
+(Note that beginning with TEAL v4, those ID are required to be present in their corresponding _Foreign_ array.)
 See individual opcodes for details.
 In the case of account offsets or application offsets, 0 is specially defined to Txn.Sender or the ID of the current application, respectively.

 Many programs need only a few dozen instructions.
 The instruction set has some optimization built in. `intc`, `bytec`, and `arg` take an immediate value byte, making a 2-byte op to load a value onto the stack, but they also have single byte versions for loading the most common constant values.
 Any program will benefit from having a few common values loaded with a smaller one byte opcode.
 Cryptographic hashes and `ed25519verify` are single byte opcodes with powerful libraries behind them.
 These operations still take more time than other ops (and this is reflected in the cost of each op and the cost limit of a program) but are efficient in compiled code space.